-The basic income experiment will conclude at the end of 2018
+The basic income experiment concluded at the end of 2018

 How to proceed at the end of the basic income experiment